thanasxda/basic-linux-setup/README.md

 ## About:

 *__Basic-linux-setup__ is a quick script to setup Linux.
 It is meant to be used with KDE desktop environment.
 There is a small subsection for OpenWrt and/or any general device running Android or Linux wanting to benefit from kernel parameter configuration.
 In short this is a multi setup containing everything from full Linux for desktop up to Linux configuration for general devices.
 Its purpose is basic automatization of a freshly installed system for convenience and optimize Linux devices in general for performance.
 This is done through configuring userspace and kernel.
 Additionally also includes drivers, codecs, general packages, zsh shell customization, KDE preconfiguration, browser preconfiguration and extras in case of the full desktop system.
-The scripts in this newer setup have been slimmed down to function as a base more or less for your own setup.*
+The scripts in this newer setup have been slimmed down to function as a base more or less for your own setup.
+Both variants of the full-setup come with a custom kernel which I modified taking from clear-linux and xanmod which will be compiled and installed automatically near the end of the setup using native code optimization. ps.
+The custom kernel will be deblobbed however you can easily merge mainline if needed.
+In fact next to deblobbing the kernel replacing linux-firmware with linux-firmware-libre there was an even bigger increase in performance in cpu benchmarks, which was my only motivation of not having tried prior.*

 ## Troubleshooting & additional information:

 For extensive troubleshooting on Linux in general and additional information on this setup refer to the old readme, mainly for beginners: [check here](https://github.com/thanasxda/basic-linux-setup/tree/kali-master).
 If you get stupid wallpapers change reddit from `earthporn wallpaper` to `earthporn` or any other reddit.
+If your pc ever crashes it's oh-my-zsh + plugins.
+Use fish or any other shell, anything written in c or rust as it has some issues with ssh and git.
+Restoring a deleted config file for example in Arch: `pkg-extract_original /etc/resolv.conf > /etc/resolv.conf`.

 ## Instructions for all devices:

 **For the full setup of basic-linux-setup on x86 copy paste underneath line in console to start:**